redhat-partner-solutions/vse-catalog/components/tekton/pipelines/run-vse-sync-test/README.md

 # Run-vse-sync-testsuite

-The `run-vse-sync-testsuite` base pipeline runs a the vse sync testsuite from a released container image containing the test suites.
+The `run-vse-sync-testsuite` base pipeline runs a the vse sync test from a released container image containing the test suites.

 ## Install